Kamala-Dadashova/Kamala-Dadashova/README.md

 ## ✨ Fun Facts
 🌊 I’m a swimmer who finds peace and rhythm in the butterfly stroke, much like the clarity that comes from solving a complex problem.
-📚 When not coding, I’m probably reading about the intersection of **math, neuroscience, and technology**.
+📚 When not coding, I’m probably reading about the intersection of **math, statistics, neuroscience, and technology**.

 ---